unKNOWN-G/testing/README.md

     ```

 - #### <a id="audio">send_audio </a>
-    - This method converts the given message into a audio recording and send to the recipient.
+    - This method converts the given message into a audio recording and will send to the recipient.
     - The audio file can be sent to multiple recipients by adding recipients into `name` list.

     *Input Parameters:*